alyonaakshyata/azure-data-pipelining/README.md

 - **Azure Key Vault**: For securely managing credentials and secrets.
 - **SQL Server (On-Premises)**: Source of customer and sales data.

-Huge thanks to **Mr. K Talks Tech** on Youtube for such a learning resource.
+Huge thanks to **Mr. K Talks Tech** on Youtube for the wonderful resources.